stauffenbits/fourd-starter-kit/README.md

 I just discovered this dead simple html5 boilerplate and decided to build a template repository for displaying 3D graphs.

-You'll need Node.js and NPM installed, more [here](https://nodejs.org/), and a WebGL capable computer.
+You'll need Node.js, NPM and [parcel](https://parceljs.org/) installed to rebuild the page, more [here](https://nodejs.org/), and a WebGL capable computer.
 Which these days should really mean a Raspberry Pi 3b+ or up.

 ## Installation